 Assemble & Layer: Using a large rectangular baking dish (9 x 12) place about 1/3 cup of sauce on the bottom of the dish spreading to coat, add a layer of pasta, top with 1/2 ricotta cheese and 1/2 vegetables.
 Add another layer of pasta, 1/2 of the remaining sauce, then the rest of the ricotta, then vegetables.
 Add one more layer of pasta and top with the remaining sauce.
 Cover with lid, small silpat or foil.

-Bake: Place on the center rack and bake for 40 minutes.
+Bake: Cover and bake on the center rack for 40 minutes.
 Let rest covered for 5 minutes, remove cover and let cool 10 minutes.
 If not using no-boil noodles, you can remove the cover half way through for a baked look.

 To Serve: Add a sprinkle of Almond Parmesan and a bit of freshly chopped basil overtop.